 - Deep listening, using all senses

-- Creating an intention for engaging with reciprocity rather than extractive principals
+- Creating an intention for engaging with reciprocity rather than extractive or exploitative principals

 - Harnessing childlike wonder, curiosity, and beginner’s mind